SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/index.md

 ### Translation

 If you receive a message in a language you cannot read, you can click the **Translate from** ***language*** below the message.
-The subject and body of the message will be translated and added below the original message.
+The subject and body of the message is translated and added below the original message.

 ### Sentiment analysis

 (is the customer happy or angry?)

-If this function is active, incoming email requests will be analyzed to determine the "mood" of the customer.
+If this function is active, incoming email requests are analyzed to determine the "mood" of the customer.
 An emoticon below the message will indicate the detected sentiment (happy, unhappy or neutral).

 ### Automatic categorization

 Save time by letting the system categorize requests for you.
-If this function is active, incoming email requests will be analyzed to determine the best category for each request.
+If this function is active, incoming email requests are analyzed to determine the best category for each request.
 In the footer of a request, you will see the category suggested by the system.
 Click the category link to update the request with the suggested category.

 <!-- Referenced links -->
 [1]: accept.md